-Please state how you will deliver each element of the programme (including management, legal and business affairs), and whether these resources are already in place or to be established.
+Please state how you will deliver each element of the programme (including management, legal and business affairs), how you will do this and whether these resources are already in place or to be established.

-The programme will require the appointment of at least one Programme Director and this Programme Director should be attached on application.
+The programme will require the appointment of at least one facilitator and this facilitator should be attached on application.